RaajKumar01/Freeroam-World/README.md

  Weapons: https://imgur.com/a/cFmXXO3<br/>

 # Note
     The development for this script has been stopped.
-I started top script this during the COVID-19 pandemic and stopped it at 21st Aug 2020.
-If you want to continue it, then you can.
-I won't be developing it anymore.
+I started to script this during the COVID-19 pandemic and stopped it at 21st Aug 2020.
+I won't be developing this anymore.
 Thanks you.